yeaper/android_sample/README.md

 # android_sample

-This is a repository that I can push native project.
+This is a repository , in which I can push native project.